Primary Navigation Mobile

 Should you buy one?

-But the trouble is that the best SUVs are evolving scarily quickly, and the top-performing opposition are a frightfully talented bunch.
+The best SUVs are evolving scarily quickly, and the top-performing opposition are a frightfully talented bunch.
 Making a splash is a tall order.
 To be fair, Vauxhall’s not done a bad job.
-The interior quality and comfort are genuinely excellent, while the ride and handling are good, on the proviso that I’ve only driven it in Germany so far.
+The interior quality and seats are genuinely excellent, while the handling is tidy if uninvolving.

 What we like

 It’s another decent-looking Vauxhall that helps banish the memories of some quite dismal previous models.
-It’s refined at speed, and will be comfortable to drive over long distances, while the 1.2-litre mild hybrid is capable of delivering diesel-matching mpg figures if you drive it sympathetically.
+It’s refined at speed, and has comfortable seats, while the 1.2-litre mild hybrid is capable of delivering diesel-matching mpg figures if you drive it sympathetically.

 What we don’t like